PalMassimo/learning-background/Terraform/Notes.md

 We can associate sentinels set policies to workspace.
 A sentinel policy is a rule that checks if resources that are going to be deployed satisfy such constraints.
 Rules depends on which provider the resources belong to.

 An example of sentinel policy checks if a resource has a tag or not.
 We can set one of the following to the sentinel policy:
-- `hard-mandatory`, cannot ovveride
+- `hard-mandatory`, cannot overide
-- `soft-mandatory`, can ovveride
+- `soft-mandatory`, can override
 - `advisory`, logging only

 Sentinels do not prevent to manual changes from the console.
 Sentinels are a paid feature.